xulture/Plugin_Shroud/readme.md

 1. Export the object

    Create object in your 3d app.
-Export it as .cfg.
-Note -- both character simulated objects and GeomEntity will be simulated from this .cfg.
+Export it as .cgf.
+Note -- both character simulated objects and GeomEntity will be simulated from this .cgf.

    If simulating character, create new attachment (note its name), attach .cfg to it.
-To Bone: <your root bone>
+To Bone: your root bone

    Plugin and Shroud Runtime will take care of skinning it to the animation.